emmajanedrews/base-template/_posts/2017-12-20-whats-happening-in-the-winter-market.md

 As we get close to the holiday season, I wanted to thank everyone for watching my videos, for your referrals, and for your business.

-**I really appreciate everyone out there who has made 2017 such a great year&nbsp;**for me and my team.
+**I really appreciate everyone out there who has made 2017 such a great year**for me and my team.
 I hope our services have made it a great year for you as well.

 Today, we are going to have a winter real estate update.
 In the next couple of weeks, I’ll go over a year to year real estate wrap up to see how the 2017 market did compared to the 2016 market.
 Right now, let’s see how November 2017 compares to November 2016.